zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-310_840.md

             - Saturation: 0.001%
   - TOPIC Law, regulation, justice, politics
 - German - Upper C1+++++ --> *Strive for perfection*
-  - `ROOT.CentralExecutiveFunction`
-    - *From now on moving forward, any inability to grasp any information in German perfectly in any channel is considered non-acceptable and it requires immediate elimination*
   - **BH | QR**
     - **Continuous Stimulation Unit**
       - Binary Classification